 I had no idea the fascinating history I was about to learn.
+Dublin Castle may not be the only castle in Dublin but it is definitely the most significant.
 The first castle on this site was built around 1200, although most of the current buildings date back to the 18th century.
-Dublin Castle was the seat of the United Kingdom Government’s administration in Ireland until 1922, and is now a major Irish government complex.
+Dublin Castle was the seat of the United Kingdom Government’s administration in Ireland until 1922 and is now a major Irish government complex.

 Our Tour of Dublin Castle